medialize/sass.js/Readme.md

 ## Loading the Sass.js API

 Sass.js comes in two pieces: `sass.js` being the API available to the browser, `sass.worker.js` being the emscripted libsass that runs in a [Web Worker](https://developer.mozilla.org/en/docs/Web/API/Worker).
 For use in contexts where Web Workers are not available, `sass.sync.js` can be used for the synchronous API described below.
-Prior to version `0.7.0` there used to be a way to load libsass without using a Web Worker - this has been removed for simplicity.
+The regular way of running sass.js is by way of [`sass.worker.html`](sass.worker.html):

 ```html
 <script src="dist/sass.js"></script>